Matt Overton: Professional career

+Early career

 Overton played for the Tri-Cities Fever of the af2 in 2008.
 He played for the Florida Tuskers of the United Football League in 2009 and helped them to an undefeated season and appeared in the first UFL championship.
 He was re-signed by the Seattle Seahawks on February 10, 2010.
 After being released by the Seahawks during training camp, he signed with the Omaha Nighthawks of the UFL for his second season.
 Overton was named to the UFL top-10 players list in 2010.
+He was protected by the Nighthawks for the 2011 season.

 Indianapolis Colts

 On April 3, 2012, Overton signed with the Indianapolis Colts.
 Used primarily as a long snapper, he was named to the Pro Bowl in 2013.
 On March 3, 2015, Overton signed a four-year extension with the Colts.
 The Colts released him on May 1, 2017.

 Jacksonville Jaguars

 Overton was signed by the Jacksonville Jaguars on August 3, 2017, after Carson Tinker suffered a torn ACL.
 On November 14, 2017, following the team's Week 10 win over the Los Angeles Chargers, Overton was placed on injured reserve with a dislocated shoulder.

 On October 11, 2018, Overton was re-signed by the Jaguars after Carson Tinker suffered another knee injury.

 On March 7, 2019, Overton re-signed with the Jaguars.
 He was released on September 1, 2019.